-First-time SIG applicants are required to submit a pre-application through the online grant portal by March 22, 2024.
-Pre-applications are reviewed by Fund for the Arts staff and Community Investment Committee to determine if the applicant organization meets all eligibility criteria and whose programming advances the community's Imagine Greater Louisville 2025 priorities and the Fund for the Arts' Vision, Mission, and Values.
+First-time SIG applicants are required to submit a pre-application through the online grant portal by March 21, 2025.
+Pre-applications are reviewed by the Fund for the Arts staff and Community Investment Committee to determine if the applicant organization meets all eligibility criteria and whose programming advances the Fund for the Arts' Vision, Mission, and Values.
 Applicants that meet the criteria are invited to submit a full application.